JackAdams/meteor-transactions/README.md

 	meteor add babrahams:transactions

 This is not a just-add-it-and-it-magically-works type package (like many great Meteor packages are).
-Some config is required and there's a custom API to code against.
+At the moment, there's a custom API to code against (see below).
 The package exposes an object called `tx` which has all the methods you need get an undo/redo stack going.

-In your app, you'll need something like this:

-	tx.collectionIndex = {
-	  "posts" : Posts,
-	  "comments" : Comments
-	}

-The keys are the mongo collection names as defined in `Posts = new Mongo.Collection("posts")` and the values are the Meteor collections like `Posts`.
-The transactions package won't work without `tx.collectionIndex` being defined.
-Make sure you define this *after* the Meteor collections have been defined, in a file that is available on both client and server.

-For any collection listed in the `tx.collectionIndex` object, you can make writes using the syntax shown below (regular methods shown above each example for comparison):
+You can make writes using the syntax shown below (the regular methods are shown above each example for comparison):

 	// Posts.insert({text:"My post"});
 	tx.insert(Posts,{text:"My post"});